HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## Design Discussions/Spikes

-- Sometimes team members jump on a hype train/trending tech/pick something they learnt in a course and decide to use that approach for a story
+**Best Practices:**

-- Always as part of a spike, ask the team member to come up with the list of approaches they evaluated, pros/cons of each approach, recommendations and schedule a team meeting within an agreed time box
+- **Evaluate Approaches:** When team members propose using new or trending tech, ask them to evaluate various approaches.
+They should provide a list of options, including pros and cons, and make a recommendation.

-- Share analysis report with the team in advance before the meeting so that they can read through it and come prepared
+- **Prepare for Meetings:** Schedule a team meeting within an agreed time box.
+Share the analysis report with the team in advance so everyone can review and prepare.

-- In the team meeting, evaluate the approaches and recommendation from the team member, ask questions and decide if further analysis needed based on new inputs/risks/impacts
+- **Team Evaluation:** In the meeting, review the proposed approaches and recommendations.
+Discuss any new inputs, risks, or impacts and decide if further analysis is needed.

-- Prefer incremental improvements
+- **Focus on Incremental Improvements:** Prefer incremental changes over large, disruptive ones.

-- Assess if the solution is unnecessarily complicated/over-engineered
+- **Avoid Over-Engineering:** Assess if the proposed solution is unnecessarily complicated or over-engineered.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/spike-analysis-template.png">